Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 The difference between these two prices is the spread.
 Knowing these prices helps you understand when to buy or sell a currency pair.

-Margin: In Forex trading, margin refers to the collateral you must deposit with your broker to open and maintain a leveraged position.
+What is Margin?
+In Forex trading, margin refers to the collateral you must deposit with your broker to open and maintain a leveraged position.

 It is a good-faith deposit, ensuring you can cover potential losses.